Joint Harmonised EU Programme of Business and Consumer Surveys

-The programme in a nutshell
+Programme overview

 The European Union (EU) co-finances the implementation of business and consumer surveys in its Member States, as well as candidate countries.
 The recipient institutes commit to conducting monthly surveys among firms in selected economic sectors as well as consumers using a harmonised questionnaire and transmitting the results to the European Commission.
 The latter provides them to the public free of charge.
 Within the European Commission, the programme is managed by the Directorate-General for Economic and Financial Affairs (DG ECFIN).

 Sectoral coverage of the programme and sample size

 The economic tendency surveys of the Joint Harmonised EU Programme of Business and Consumer Surveys are conducted in the following economic sectors (the exact sub-sectors covered, as well as the approximate EU-wide, monthly sample sizes are indicated in brackets):